-Lignin acts as scaffolding in plants and is central to water-delivery.
-It provides strength and also defence against pathogens.
+Lignin acts as scaffolding in plants and is central to water delivery.
+It provides strength and also defense against pathogens.

 “It’s an amazing material,” Professor McGeehan said, “cellulose and lignin are among the most abundant biopolymers on earth.
 The success of plants is largely due to the clever mixture of these polymers to create lignocellulose, a material that is challenging to digest.”

 The research team found a way of releasing a key bottleneck in the process of breaking down lignin to its basic chemicals.
 The results provide a route to making new materials and chemicals such as nylon, bioplastics, and even carbon fiber, from what has previously been a waste product.

 The discovery also offers additional environmental benefits – creating products from lignin reduces our reliance on oil to make everyday products and offers an attractive alternative to burning it, helping to reduce CO2 emissions.